-Despite its growth and success, Foster Wheeler placed thousands of people at risk of life-threatening diseases by using asbestos in its products.
+Despite its growth and success, Foster Wheeler placed people at risk of life-threatening diseases by using asbestos in its products.
 Consequently, the company started facing a myriad of asbestos-related lawsuits.

 Foster Wheeler Lawsuits

-Although Foster Wheeler faced thousands of asbestos-related lawsuits, the following case is one of the more prominent claims, and an example of what Foster Wheeler faced as employees and contractors came forward after developing illnesses such as malignant mesothelioma and asbestos-related lung cancer.
+Although Foster Wheeler faced numerous asbestos-related lawsuits, the following case is one of the more prominent claims.
+It’s a prime example of what Foster Wheeler faced as employees and contractors came forward after developing fatal illnesses such as malignant mesothelioma and asbestos-related lung cancer.

 In 2002, Alfred Todak, 60, a former Navy electrician, won one of the largest verdicts ever in a California asbestos case after proving the company’s negligence caused his battle with pleural mesothelioma.

 Per court documents, during a five-week trial, Todak’s mesothelioma attorney showed that Todak’s occupational exposure to asbestos occurred while he worked at Seattle’s Bethlehem Steel Mill and at the Lockheed Shipbuilding and Construction Company, also in Seattle.

 His work around Foster Wheeler’s boilers, in particular, is what helped contribute to Tudok developing mesothelioma.
 From 1965 until 1972, Tudoks employment with both companies constantly exposed him to asbestos fibers.